 The assessment of each issue area begins with a discussion of the existing conditions (or setting), as well as a discussion of the regulatory framework relevant to that issue area.
-As set forth in CEQA Guidelines Section 15125(a) the discussion describes the physical environmental conditions in the CPA at the time the environmental analysis commenced.
-It constitutes the baseline physical conditions by which the City of Los Angeles will determine whether adoption of the San Pedro Community Plan and implementing ordinances would result in a significant environmental impact.
+As set forth in CEQA Guidelines Section 15125(a) the discussion describes the physical environmental conditions in the CPAs at the time the environmental analysis commenced.
+It constitutes the baseline physical conditions by which the City of Los Angeles will determine whether adoption of the proposed plans would result in a significant environmental impact.

-As required by the CEQA Guidelines, this document discusses any inconsistencies between the proposed plan, which proposes to update one of the thirty-five Community Plans that comprise the Land Use Element, and applicable City of Los Angeles General Plan policies and regional plans.
+As required by the CEQA Guidelines, this document discusses any inconsistencies between the proposed plans, which propose to update two of the thirty-five Community Plans that comprise the Land Use Element, and applicable City of Los Angeles General Plan policies and regional plans.
 However, consistent with the scope and purpose of this document, the discussion primarily focuses on those requirements adopted for the purpose of avoiding or mitigating an environmental effect and an assessment of whether any inconsistency with these standards creates a significant physical impact on the environment.
-The ultimate determination of whether the proposed plan is s consistent with the City's General Plan is a decision that resides exclusively with the decision-making body (i.e., the Planning Commission or City Council), not with this environmental document.
+The ultimate determination of whether the proposed plans are consistent with the City's General Plan is a decision that resides exclusively with the decision-making body (i.e., the Planning Commission or City Council), not with this environmental document.

-Project Impacts and Mitigation
+Impacts and Mitigation